 A little more than a week after undergoing surgery for lung cancer, Morrison found herself back on set for “Will and Grace.”

 “When I work, I’m very disciplined.
 Always have been,” Morrison said.
 She added her battles with cancer made her “stronger.”

 “I think it creates a sense of normalcy for patients.”

-If you’re able to work, you’ll be busy, and you may not be worrying all the time about how your treatment is going, Stapleton adds.
+If you can work, you’ll be busy, and you may not be worrying about how your treatment is going, Stapleton adds.